tristanlatr/WPWatcher/README.md

 ![WPWatcher Report List](/screens/wpwatcher-report-list.png "WPWatcher Report")

-Tip: set `"--format","json"` in  `wpscan_args` config option to use the json parsing feature.
+Tip: set `"--format","json"` in  `wpscan_args` config option to use the json parsing feature and have more concise email text.

 `wpwatcher` will use the `wpscan_parser.py` to parse WPScan output messages.
 Alerts, Warnings and Infos might differ whether you're using cli or json format.